-[Careful now.
-Close the curtains, make sure no light enters the room when reading the speed-meter you have set-up to measure the speed of light.
+[Before I forget, let me remind you to close the curtains, make sure no light enters the room when reading the speed-meter you have set-up to measure the above speed of light.
 Else thing can get loopy, seriously circuitous.]

 While you snuggle into the empty space of a vacuum tube [‘Tends to Zero’], enthusiastic Scientists are vigorously seeking a ‘Theory of Everything’.
 Any such theory, by that very fact, invalidates itself.